spansarma11/WhiskyTHC_Sim/README.md

 # WhiskyTHC_Sim
-WhiskyTHC with instead of Batchtools
+WhiskyTHC with Simfactory instead of Batchtools